skip to Main Content

 Some dogs are more territorial than others.
 They don’t want to leave any doubt that a certain place or object belongs to them.
 We humans sometimes declare ownership by labeling or monogramming our belongings.
 Dogs “label” their things with their scent, specifically urine.

 Urine marking occurs most frequently in male dogs that haven’t been neutered.
 It can also be a problem for intact females.
-Occasionally, even spayed and neutered dogs get into the habit of urine marking, especially if it was a habit that they developed earlier in their lives before they were altered.
+Occasionally, even spayed females and neutered males get into the habit of urine marking, especially if it was a habit that they developed earlier in their lives before they were altered.

 To learn more about urine marking and how to stop it, read this.

-5. Your Dog is Anxious or Nervous
+5. Your Dog Is Anxious or Nervous

 There isn’t always a physical explanation for a dog peeing in the house.
 Sometimes the triggers are in their little doggy minds.